+We perform risk predictions using the proposed hybrid representation via an ablation test.
+The AUC (Area under Cure) of the models with different sliding windows are listed in Table~\ref{metrics}.
+As expected, the models using the hybrid feature always outperform other models with naive node-wise feature.
+It is worth noting that before 2014 Q4, the node-wise and community behavior feature (NW,CB) performs better than node-wise and network (NW,N) feature yet the latter outperforms since 2014 Q4.
+The recall curves in Figure~\ref{plotRecall} also reveal such a phenomenon, which perhaps is attributed to the increase of guarantee network complexity over time.

+We also compare the prediction importance of node-wise, network, community behavior and our hybrid feature representation.
+By counting the times each feature is split to a branch of a decision tree in XGBoost regression, we can obtain relative importance of the features.
+As Figure~\ref{fiaf} shows, node-wise feature, community behavior and network feature take opposite trends over time.
+Initially, node-wise and community behavior features share similar weights and four times more than network features; With the network structure more and more complex, the network feature importance are increased and even account for nearly one-third importance at 2015Q4.
+This is consistent with the statistics observation that as the guarantee relationships becomes more complex over time, the network centrality related features become more important.
+Moreover, since node-wise feature only assumes customers are independent, it has weak discriminations when the enterprise are involved in a complex network.

-Centrality indicators are helpful to identify the relative importance of nodes in the network. \autoref{centrailty} gives the histogram of several most complex subgraphs on how the defaults distributed with different centrality indicator values.
-It is noted defaults happen more on nodes with large authority value and small hub values.
-This is consistent with intuition -- the enterprise works as the hub ones back a large number of other corporations and it is supposed to be relatively stable and operates in good condition.
-In contrast, the enterprise works as the authority ones and accepts guarantee from many other corporations and this means they lack funds security and have higher risk in trouble.
-The statistics indicate the lender to watch the status of the ``authority'' high nodes in the guarantee network.
-Although the underlying assumption of pagerank is quite alike authority score, we did not observe similar correlation between the values and default rates (see \autoref{centrailty}).
-It is observed that the larger the centrality the higher default rates.
+\emph{Centrality measurements}.
+We now report some observations derived from the data.
+Centrality indicators are helpful to identify the relative importance of nodes in the network. \autoref{centrailty} gives the histogram of several of the most complex subgraphs on how the defaults are distributed with different centrality indicator values.
+It is noted that defaults occur more frequently on nodes with large authority values and small hub values.
+This is consistent with intuition -- if an enterprise works as a hub and backs a large number of other corporations, it can be supposed that it is relatively stable and operates in good condition.
+Conversely, if an enterprise works as an authority and accepts guarantees from many other corporations, this is an indication that it lacks funding security and is at a higher risk of trouble.
+The statistics signal to the lender that it should watch the status of the ``authority'' high nodes in the guarantee network.
+Although the underlying assumption of PageRank is quite like the authority score, we did not observe a similar correlation between the values and the default rates (see \autoref{centrailty}).

-The tasks were as follows: (1) Visual Analytics for High Default Groups; and (2) Visual Analytics for high default Pattern.
+However, it is difficult to reliably quantify the correlation of graph centrality indicators with enterprise defaults, in this case, interactive analytics tools provides the possibility to fuse the financial expert domain knowledge with the data-driven indicators.
+In the multi-faceted risk visualization interface (see \autoref{heatmap}) , different risks are highlighted by various diameter spheres and the users are able to explore enterprises from different point of views.
+This will help they make a better decision in the following analysis tasks.